CGAL/cgal/README.md

 Time: 0.650457 s
 ```

-As well as creating a file called `final.off`
+As well as creating a file called `final.off`, which can be opened with a large number of mesh visualization softwares such as the CGAL Polyhedron Demo, Meshlab, etc.

 A specific lattice can easily be specified through a set of 2 (3 in 3D) independent vectors and recompiling the program.